-The SVU is a nonprofit NGO, a cultural organization dedicated to the pursuit of knowledge, free dissemination of ideas and the fostering of contacts among scholars, scientists, artists, writers, students and other professionals throughout the world who have an interest in the Czech Republic and Slovakia, their history, peoples and their cultural and intellectual contributions.
+The SVU is an international cultural organization dedicated to the pursuit of knowledge, free dissemination of ideas and the fostering of contacts among scholars, scientists, artists, writers, students and other professionals throughout the world who have an interest in the Czech Republic and Slovakia, their history, peoples and their cultural and intellectual contributions.

 The SVU was officially organized in 1958, at the initiative of Czech and / Slovak intellectuals living abroad, at a time when the communist regime in Czechoslovakia had repudiated the country’s historical traditions and suppressed free expression.
 The SVU wanted to provide a forum for the free development of Czechoslovak culture in exile and make the world aware of the Czech and Slovak cultural traditions and contributions, which date back more than a millennium.

 Its activities, as outlined in the original bylaws, consisted of supporting and coordinating the educational, scholarly, literary and artistic endeavors of the Czechoslovak intelligentsia abroad.
 However, the Society was subsequently broadened into an organization open to all individuals, regardless of ethnic origin, interested in fostering Czech Slovak and/or Slovak culture.